 A Royal Visit

-The Burn dates from the late 18th Century and only became an academic retreat and part of Goodenough College in 1950.
-Today the College is greatly honoured by the patronage of Her Majesty The Queen and, at this time of year, The Burn can reflect on a Royal connection more than 158 years ago!
+The Burn estate dates from the late 18th Century and only became an academic retreat in 1950 when it was placed in trust with Goodenough College.
+Today, Goodenough College is honoured to have Her Majesty The Queen as its Patron but The Burn’s first connection with the Monarch was nearly 170 years ago!
 Just after 9.30 am on Friday 20th September 1861, Queen Victoria and Prince Albert accompanied by a small group of family, friends and staff, left Balmoral on what Queen Victoria referred to as her Second Great Expedition.
-The party picked up Highland ponies at Ballater and then rode over the Cairngorm hills to the south and into Glen Esk.
-After a brief rest at Lord Dalhousie’s shooting lodge, The Queen’s party were driven down Glen Esk in carriages until they reached The Burn (then owned by Major William McInroy).
+The party picked up Highland Ponies at Ballater and then rode over the Cairngorm hills to the south and into Glen Esk.
+After a brief rest at Lord Dalhousie’s shooting lodge at Invermark, The Queen’s party were driven down Glen Esk in carriages until they reached The Burn (then owned by Major William McInroy).
 At this point Queen Victoria left her carriage and walked along the path above the Gannochy Gorge and through The Burn estate.
 During the walk she noted the very peculiar rock formations and observed how the woods reminded her of Wales.
 Unfortunately, the Royal party did not stay at The Burn but continued the expedition to the village of Fettercairn where the party stayed at the Ramsay Arms Inn.
 The path followed by Queen Victoria and Prince Albert in 1861 is now known as The Blue Door Walk and is still very popular with tourists and Burn guests.
 The Gannochy Gorge and the surrounding woodland is a site of special scientific interest and is largely as it was in 1861.